-The game was so physical that Kramer didn’t even finish out the first half, as he suffered a concussion in the second quarter and was replaced by his old running mate, Fuzzy Thurston.
+The game was so physical that Kramer didn’t even finish out the first quarter, as he suffered a concussion and was replaced by his old running mate, Fuzzy Thurston.

 Kramer didn’t recall much about the game, except remembering seeing two or three Bears being carried off the field in the second half.

 When Kramer came back to see the film of the game two days later with his teammates under the supervision and prodding by his head coach, he recalled Lombardi coming up to him just before the film study began.